-Beginning in Johannesburg, travel to the Kruger National Park for wildlife viewing that is unsurpassed.
-Spot the ‘Big Five’ and many other animal and bird species while game driving through this superb National Park.
-Heading to the picturesque coast, Mozambique…
+The Mozambique Explorer Safari begins in Johannesburg, then you will go to the Kruger National Park for wildlife viewing that is unsurpassed.
+Spot the ‘Big Five‘ and many other animal and bird species while game driving through this superb National…

 Camping in Mozambique